jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by feeding_v2.md

 JoVE Science Education Database.
 Biology I: yeast, Drosophila and C. elegans.
 RNAi in C. elegans.
 JoVE, Cambridge, MA, (2023).

 ...

----

-UPDATES TO THE PROTOCOL:

-Hi Erin,

-The few changes to the original protocol were made from recommendations from the Ahringer lab’s currect protocol.
-The main differences are some concentrations and choices of antibiotic.
-The major change is the top spreading of Carb/IPTG; also IPTG is not added to liquid culture.

-1. Grow E.coli in 100 mg/L Carb LB liquid overnight.

-2. Inoculate 6 mL fresh LB-Carb with 40 ul of overnight culture.

-3. Grow fresh LB Carb for 6 hours shaking at 37C

-4. Top spread NGM plates with 100 mg/L Carb and 1 M IPTG.
-I premix 1:1 solution of our Carb and IPTG stocks then pipette 1ul Carb-IPTG mix per 1 ml medium.
-Assuming 6 cm plates are 12.5 mL and 10 cm plates at 25 mL total.
-Spread with the L-shaped glass pipette, with ethanol/flaming in between.

-5. Briefly let the 25-50 uL of topspread Carb-IPTG mix soak in.

-6. Seed plates with 500-1000 ul 6 hour culture.

-7. Allow plates to dry and induce overnight.

-8. Store at 4 degrees.

-Jay